parvatijay2901/data-512-homework_2/README.md

   - name: "high_quality_articles"
     type: "integer"
-    description: "Total number of high-quality articles (e.g., FA or GA) about politicians in the country"
+    description: "Total number of high-quality articles (FA or GA) about politicians in the country"

   - name: "population"
-    type: "integer"
+    type: "float"
     description: "Total population of the country"

   - name: "total_articles_per_capita"